deckaddict/a-ti-den/README.md

 - AndieGraph to get multitouch support.
 Pull request prepared. (see my fork https://github.com/deckaddict/AndieGraph)
 - Letting link port signals through to the speaker meaning that all cool sound effects that people have done can be enjoyed.
 - There is currently some hard coded paths for the tibuildrun and tidlrun command (~/ti-stuff/clean.ram).
 This path will change when I figure out a better one.
+- Using tidlrun to download a zip file won't work for shell dependent software.
+This can be improved to be figured out automatically.
 </details>

 <details>